 - IU Bloomington

-Michelle Bartley-Taylor joined the Center in 2016 and is currently serving as the Senior Associate Director where she champions meaningful programming initiatives and operational goals to move beyond the obstacles and help create a more collaborative climate for women to learn, work, and grow.
+Michelle Bartley-Taylor joined the Center in 2016 and is currently serving as the Managing Director where she champions meaningful programming initiatives and operational goals to move beyond the obstacles and help create a more collaborative climate for women to learn, work, and grow.
 She holds a Bachelor of Science degree from the University of Vermont and a Master’s degree in Higher Education Administration from Colorado State University.
 Her background in student affairs includes working as an Area Coordinator for Residence Life and as a Program Coordinator at the Center for Mathematics, Science, and Computer Education both at Rutgers University.
 In the latter position, she was responsible for National Science Foundation Young Scholars Program geared to underrepresented populations.
 Michelle has also worked in K-12 Education in Michigan and prior to joining our center, Michelle was working for The Wellbridge Group in Brighton, Michigan.

 Recently appointed to the Monroe County Women’s Commission, Michelle works with other commissioners to advance the status of women, address issues of gender equity, and to champion women’s contributions to local culture and society.